antondc/data-structures-and-algorithms/src/02_algorithms/01_sorting/04_quicksort/README.md

   - Move elements greater than the pivot to the right.
 - Place the pivot in its correct position.
 - Recursively apply QuickSort to the left and right partitions.

+Efficient for small sets of data.
+The reordering is produced in the partitioning phase.

 ## Characteristics